Average Inheritance: How Much Are Retirees Leaving to Heirs?

 1. Money is Not Everything

-Sharing your time and interests with your heirs is a meaningful inheritance for sure.
+Sharing your time and interests with your heirs is a meaningful inheritance.

 2. Be Realistic and Understand Your Own Finances